top of page

 Heavy-Duty Headlight Restoration Kit – Delivers fast professional results for severely oxidized headlights.

-By following a proper restoration process with these products, you’ll enjoy crystal-clear headlights for up to a year or longer—far outlasting the short-term effects of using WD-40.
+By following a proper restoration process with these products, you’ll enjoy crystal-clear headlights, which will outlast the short-term effects of using WD-40.

 Conclusion